floweredscarf/su25/policies/index.md

     SOLUTIONS TO PROJECTS ONLINE (on GitHub or anywhere else)!** If you're not sure what you're doing is OK, please ask.
--   **Cite Your Sources**: When you receive significant assistance on a project from someone else, you should cite that assistance somewhere in your source code with the `@source` tag.
+-   **Cite Your Sources**: When you receive significant assistance on a project from someone else or an online source, you should cite that assistance somewhere in your source code.
 We leave it to you to decide what constitutes "significant".

 #### Permitted